tmtsoftware/esw/docs/src/main/index.md

 science images and wavefront sensor images as needed for acquisition such as image distribution and a platform for data processing.

-Completing the observing workflow is support and scripts that implement observing and the acquisition process.
+Completing the observing workflow are support and scripts that implement observing and the acquisition process.
-Acquisition integrates most every system of OSW and the telescope.
-The Acquisition System (ACQ) package is a user focused package that implements the acquisition process for the instruments and the observing sequences including known engineering observations.
-Acquisition-focused user interface tools are included in the ACQ as necessary based on how the observing workflows develop over the next few years.
+Acquisition integrates almost every system of OSW, the telescope, and instrumentation.
+The Acquisition System (ACQ) package is a user focused package that implements the acquisition process for the observing sequences including known engineering observations.
+Acquisition-focused user interface tools will be included in ACQ as necessary based on how the observing workflows develop over the next few years.

 ### Observatory Control System (OCS)
-In the TMT Software System OCS provides the interface between the planning and scheduling software implemented by the OSW Science Operations Support Subsystem (SOSS) and the sequencing software as implemented by the ESW OCS and other control system subsystems.
+In the TMT Software System, OCS provides the sequencing software to carry out the observations planned and scheduled via software implemented by the Science Operations Support Subsystem (SOSS).
 Planning information created during Phase 2 and contained in the Observing Database, a part of SOSS, is used to generate the Observing Block and the Sequence, which is passed to the ESW OCS for execution.
 All observation types: science, calibration, and engineering are executed through the ESW.OCS infrastructure.
 This is necessary to have a full understanding of how the telescope and instruments are used for time accounting purposes.
-It is also expected that most if not all observations will be described using the SOSS planning tools.
+It is also expected that most if not all observations, including calibration and engineering, will be described using the SOSS planning tools.

 ESW.OCS provides the Sequence Component, which is one of the OMOA architecture components (along with HCD, Assembly, Container, and Application).
 The Sequence Component is programmable by running a “script” that can vary based on the